Dongwon-Lee/mtsa/README.md

 *Please cite the following paper if you use MTSA in your research:*

-* Lee D†, Kapoor A, Lee C, Mudgett M, Beer MA, Chakravarti A. Improved identification of functional regulatory variants from massively parallel reporter assays by sequence correction of DNA tag bias - *submitted* *† Corresponding author*
+* Lee D†, Kapoor A, Lee C, Mudgett M, Beer MA, Chakravarti A. Sequence-based correction of barcode bias in massively parallel reporter assays.
+Genome Res.
+2021 Sep;31(9):1638–1645.
+PMID: 34285053 *† Corresponding author*

 ### Installation